dghost/quake2vr/README.md

 ##Errata:

 Currently unresolved errata:
-- Aim modes 2 and 4 currently have problems in multiplayer.
+- Aim modes 2 and 4 currently have problems with improper orientation/rotations after dying/teleporting in multiplayer, or loading a save game in single player.
 Unfortunately, the way that the Quake II netcode works makes this nearly impossible to fix at this time.
 - View models appear large.
 This is due to them using the original meshes, and unfortunately there doesn't appear to be an easy way to scale the meshes programmatically.
 - Linux is unsupported at this time, although it might be in the future.
 The changes necessary to support the Oculus Rift guarantee that it is currently broken.
 If I have time I'll tidy it up for a future release, or if someone wants to submit a patch for it I would gladly merge it.
 - OS X is unsupported and will likely never be supported.
 The official source code for Quake 2 never included proper OS X support, and the KMQuake II source doesn't support it either.